 - Buying a business in the same or complimentary industry

-- With an SBA 7(a) loan, proceeds can be used to purchase owner occupied real estate and improvements, Leasehold improvements to a leased location, additional furniture, equipment and/or machinery, working capital, loan closing costs.
+- With an SBA 7(a) loan, proceeds can be used to purchase owner-occupied real estate and improvements, Leasehold improvements to a leased location, additional furniture, equipment and/or machinery, working capital, and loan closing costs.

 - What interest rate structures do you offer?

-For SBA 7(a) loans, we offer all borrowers a quarterly variable, 3-year fixed or a 5-year fixed interest rate structure and let you choose the option you feel works best for you.
+For SBA 7(a) loans, we offer all borrowers a quarterly variable, 3-year fixed, or 5-year fixed interest rate structure and let you choose the option you feel works best for you.

 - How long is the term of the loan?